Permanent Court of Arbitration: Organization

-The fixed costs for action as an appointing authority are €3000.
+Both Courts handle inter-State cases.
+The ICJ does so through a defined judicial procedure, whereas the PCA administers a variety of dispute resolution services from arbitration and conciliation proceedings, to fact-finding commissions of inquiry and mass claims commissions.
+The PCA also handles a variety of cases that are not only between States, but involve different combinations of States, State-controlled entities, intergovernmental organizations, and private entities.

-Contracting Parties
+Contracting parties

-Parties to the Convention on the Pacific Settlement of disputes of 1899 (71 Parties) and 1907 (101 Parties) are automatically parties to the PCA.
-As 52 are parties to both conventions, the PCA has 126 Contracting Parties: 124 members of the United Nations, as well as Kosovo and Palestine.
+Parties to the Hague Conventions on the Pacific Settlement of disputes of 1899 (72 parties) and 1907 (102 parties) are automatically parties to the PCA.
+As 52 are parties to both conventions, the PCA has 129 contracting parties: 127 members of the United Nations, as well as Kosovo and Palestine.